 There is good fishing for trout and depending on the river conditions, these spate rivers can be very good for salmon from July onwards.
 During the 2020 season, 40 salmon/grilse were caught on Kirkcowan Angling Club water from early July to late October.
 Parts of the Bladnoch also hold pike which have been known to grow to over 20lbs.

 The Club rules are those recommended by the River Bladnoch District Salmon Fishery Board.
-Within the Salmon Conservation Regulations for 2021, the River Bladnoch has been categorised as grade 2, but the Club requires all salmon/grilse caught by visiting anglers to be immediately returned after capture.
+Within the Salmon Conservation Regulations for 2023, the River Bladnoch has been categorised as grade 3, requirng all salmon/grilse caught to be immediately returned to the water after capture.